top of page

 I Thought AI Was Making Me a Better Writer.
 I Was Half Right.

-Two months ago I started using AI to help me write.
+Two months ago, I started using AI to help me write.
 What came back seemed great.
-It touched everything I wanted it to, it read cleanly and sounded professional.
+It touched everything I wanted it to, read cleanly, and sounded professional.
 I was pumped, so I posted it.
 I felt I had a writing partner that could help me increase my output without increasing my hours.
 Then nothing.
 Not bad feedback.
 Just silence.
-As a communicator I am always studying why something lands and why it doesn't.
-So I started reading other people's posts and I started seeing pat
+As a communicator, I am always studying why something lands and why it doesn't.
+So, I started reading other people's posts and began to see patte

 Kim Fischer